SumoLogic/sumologic-otel-collector/docs/migration.md

 ### Remote File Source

-Remote File Source is not supported by the Opentelemetry Collector.
+Remote File Source is not supported by the OpenTelemetry Collector.

 ### Syslog Source